initc3/docker-linux-sgx/README.md

 # docker linux-sgx
 Dockerfiles for [linux-sgx](https://github.com/intel/linux-sgx).

-Currently only version 2.6 (https://github.com/intel/linux-sgx/tree/sgx_2.6) is provided.
-If you can use a more a recent version please refer to the official repository, https://github.com/intel/linux-sgx.
+Currently only versions 2.6, 2.7.1 and 2.9.1 are provided.
+For older or more recent versions please refer to the official repository, https://github.com/intel/linux-sgx.